NelsonDane/auto-rsa/README.md

 To restart the bot:
 `!restart`.

 After a few seconds, the bot will let you know if anything happened!
-(Hopefully).
+(Hopefully)

 #### CLI Tool:
 For example, to buy 1 STAF in all accounts: